aliwwwmo/TelegramScaner/analyzer/README.md

 # Telegram Chat Analyzer

 A comprehensive Telegram chat analysis tool that extracts messages, members, links, and user information from Telegram groups and channels.
+Now with **Telegram Cloud Storage** feature!

 ## Features